Mind, matter and being

 Our constructed reality

 As we develop, we gradually construct a complex cognitive model of the physical world, shaped by our experiences and interactions.
-Initially, our world is mostly conscious phenomena—raw sensations without clear distinctions between self and surroundings.
+Initially, our world is mostly conscious phenomena – raw sensations without clear distinctions between self and surroundings.
 However, as we learn to identify and name objects, understand their functions, and grasp abstract concepts, we begin to organise our experiences into a coherent and reliable framework.
+This growing understanding allows us to associate sensations with external causes, leading us to perceive ourselves as distinct entities within a material world.
+Over time, this accumulation of knowledge and conceptual understanding forms a detailed cognitive model of the world and ourselves within it.
+This sense of individuality allows us to navigate the complex landscape of objects, people, and abstract ideas that shape our understanding of reality.

 However, while this cognitive model is crucial for functioning in the world, it often obscures the true nature of our experiences.
-We become so engrossed in our constructed understanding of the physical world that we forget to see our conscious experiences as they truly are—immediate and raw sensations, existing before any interpretation or labelling.
+We become so engrossed in our constructed understanding of the physical world that we forget to see our conscious experiences as they truly are – immediate and raw sensations, existing before any interpretation or labelling.
 In this way, the simplicity and purity of consciousness are often overshadowed by the complex model we’ve built, leading us to overlook the fundamental truth that all we ever experience is consciousness itself.

 Redefining matter

-From our subjective standpoint, the reality we experience directly—conscious phenomena—feels weightless and non-material.
+From our subjective standpoint, the reality we experience directly – conscious phenomena – feels weightless and non-material.
 If we reframe our understanding of the physical world not as a collection of solid objects but as a network of interacting data, then the physical world itself can also be conceived as weightless.
 In this conceptual shift, matter becomes better understood as an informational structure in operation.
 What we perceive as solid objects disintegrates under scrutiny into atoms, which are mostly empty space, made of subatomic particles interacting through forces and fields.
 Delving deeper, these particles reduce further into quanta of energy, which can be viewed as manifestations of underlying informational processes.

 In this framework, the physical world is no longer seen as a collection of static, tangible objects, but as a system of dynamic processes that appear static and tangible only within our consciousness.
 This reframing positions the physical world as an abstract network of interactions that give rise to the form of the world as we know it.
 By adopting this perspective, we begin to see the underlying nature of both consciousness and the physical world as fundamentally compatible.
 The apparent divide between them narrows, revealing that they may be more intimately connected than we previously imagined.